 Historically, multiple contractual relationships have enabled us to reduce reliance on any single major airline code and to enhance and stabilize operating results through a mix of contract flying and our controlled or "pro-rate" flying.
-For the year ended December 31, 2010, contract flying revenue and pro-rate revenue represented approximately 89% and 11%, respectively, of our total passenger revenues.
+For the year ended December 31, 2011, contract flying revenue and pro-rate revenue represented approximately 91% and 9%, respectively, of our total passenger revenues.
 On contract routes, the major airline partner controls scheduling, ticketing, pricing and seat inventories and we are compensated by the major airline partner at contracted rates based on the completed block hours, flight departures and other operating measures.
 On pro-rate flights, we control scheduling, ticketing, pricing and seat inventories and receive a pro-rated portion of passenger fares.
-For the year ended December 31, 2010, essentially all of our Brasilia turboprops flown for Delta were flown under pro-rate arrangements, while approximately 36% of our Brasilia turboprops flown in the United system were flown under contractual arrangements, with the remaining 64% flown under pro-rate arrangements.
-For the year ended December 31, 2010, approximately 89% of our CRJ200s flown in the United system were flown under contractual arrangements, with the remaining 11% flown under pro-rate arrangements.
-On November 4, 2009, SkyWest Airlines entered into a code-share agreement with AirTran.
-Under the terms of the AirTran code-share agreement, SkyWest Airlines has agreed to operate four CRJ200s for AirTran under a pro-rate arrangement.
+For the year ended December 31, 2011, essentially all of our Brasilia turboprops flown for Delta were flown under pro-rate arrangements, while approximately 61% the ASMs flown by our Brasilia turboprops in the United system were flown under pro-rate arrangements.
+For the year ended December 31, 2011, approximately 90% of the ASMs flown by our CRJ200s in the United system were flown under pro-rate arrangements.
+For the year ended December 31, 2011, approximately 90% of the ASMs flown by our CRJ200s in the United system were flown under contractual arrangements, whit he remaining 10% of the ASMs flown under pro-rate arrangements.